merryt/tymerrycom/README.md

 # TODO

-- Switch font over to the font github created.
+### Blocking

 - style blog pages
 - examine current blog to see what is missing
+- responsive list sections

+### Non-blocking

+-Add description to blog posts page so their is an overview before you read the full article.

 # create-svelte